emilyyaklich/dev_RNAseq/README.md

 You will use the contents of the output (directory specified in the Config file) for the next step

 ## Step 4: Read_Mapping (and transcript quantification: optional)
+### Important note for read quantification: if quantifying reads with STAR you must use a GTF file, not a GFF3 file.
+STAR does not handle quantification correctly with a GFF3 file.

 The Read_Mapping handler uses STAR to map reads to the genome indexed in step 3.